Enlarging an image causes loss of detail, resulting in a blurry or pixelated print (ugly!).

 We don’t want this to happen to your images, so we’ve set our lowest resolution limit at 150 ppi.
 This also means that we cannot enlarge an image past its dimensions when set at a resolution of 150 ppi – the print size shown in our preview window for 150 ppi images is the largest we can print that particular file.
 However, this cap can make designing your image fairly simple: just create your design at whichever size you’d like it to print, when set at 150 ppi.

-See also: Image Resolution and DPI
+See also: Learn about Image Resolution and DPI

 See also: Sizing Your Design